onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 Tension_CP(m_F) >= delta_CP
 ```

-for all world-like states `m_F` in `M_reg` that encode current and future EDM constraints, within the admissible encoding class.
+for all world like states `m_F` in `M_reg` that encode current and future EDM constraints, within the admissible encoding class.

 In this case:

 * The smallness of `theta_eff` appears as a tuned coincidence with respect to the prior models in `L_ref_theta`.
 * Improving EDM bounds or theoretical mappings tends to sharpen the tension rather than relieve it.

-The strong CP problem, in TU terms, is therefore the question of whether the universe belongs to a low-tension structural world or a high-tension tuned world, within `A_enc_strongCP`.
+The strong CP problem, in TU terms, is therefore the question of whether the universe belongs to a low tension structural world or a high tension tuned world, within `A_enc_strongCP`.

 ---